-You won’t need any pixie dust to have an amazing wedding day, but you may want to borrow a song or two from the late and great Walt Disney to infuse your first dance with a little extra magic.
+You won’t need any pixie dust to have an amazing wedding day, but you may want to borrow a Walt Disney love song or two to infuse your first dance with a little extra magic.
 From The Lion King to Beauty and the Beast almost every classic Disney flick is equipped with an awesome love ballad.
 Whether you want to use the original or go with a cover or instrumental, your options are almost endless.

-Here are my picks for the top Disney inspired first dance songs.
+Here are my picks for the top Disney love songs for your first dance.

 Can You Feel the Love Tonight - Elton John (The Lion King)